 Hon.
 Pamela Gross: Quana, Mr. Speaker.
 Quana to the member for the question and I am sorry about the language barrier.
-And quana for clarifying your question regarding school staff and supporting school staff to get to and from work or other places in the community.
+Quana for clarifying your question regarding school staff and supporting school staff to get to and from work or other places in the community.

 At this time there is no policy regarding busing or transportation for teachers or other staff without the exception what I said I spoke about to in the last answer.
-However, this in regards to teachers, its up to the DEA to conduct the appropriate means for the staff to get around and support the teachers as they need.
+However, this in regard to teachers, it's up to the DEA to conduct the appropriate means for the staff to get around and support the teachers as they need.
 Quana, Mr. Speaker.

-Speaker: Second and final supplementary, Ms. Killiktee.
+Speaker: Your second and final supplementary, Ms. Killiktee.

-Ms. Killiktee (interpretation): Thank you, Mr. Speaker and thank you for your clarifying the question.
+Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
+Thank you for clarifying the question.
 Yes, I will be asking this in English.

 (interpretation ends) I recognize that it may not be practical or feasible for every school to have a dedicated vehicle and I also appreciate that there is ability issues for whoever is using the department vehicle.
 However, it does not seem rights that school staff are expected to provide transportation on their own expense on behalf of the Department of Education.